2004 Copa do Brasil finals

 The 2004 Copa do Brasil Finals was a two-legged Brazilian football that determinate the 2004 Copa do Brasil champion.
 It was played on June 24 and 30.
-It was contested by Santo André, the 2003 Copa Estado de São Paulo winners and 2003 Campeonato Brasileiro Série C runners-up, and Flamengo, whose last success had come in the 2001 Campeonato Carioca.
+It was contested by Santo André, the 2003 Copa Estado de São Paulo winners and 2003 Campeonato Brasileiro Série C runners-up, and Flamengo, whose last success had come in the 2001 Copa dos Campeões.

 Santo André won the finals by a 4–2 aggregate scoreline.